 - Online by clicking on the EIN link at www.irs.gov/businesses/small.
-The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933 from 7:00 a.m. to 10:00 p.m.
-Monday through Friday in the REMIC's local time zone. - By mailing or faxing Form SS-4, Application for Employer Identification Number
+The EIN is issued immediately once the application information is validated. - By telephone at 1-800-829-4933. - By mailing or faxing Form SS-4, Application for Employer Identification Number.